arpit5492/Stonks-Assignment/README.md

 ### Note

 - Please don't open the application on Mobile or I-pad as it is not fully responsive.
+- After logging in, please create a profile first by clicking on the "Profile" button in the NavBar

 ## My approach to start building the application